 What is a Commercial Invoice?

-A Commercial Invoice is an important trade document that is used in Global Trade and shipping.
+A Commercial Invoice is an important document that is used in international trade and shipping.
 When products are shipped Internationally the shipper must provide the Consignee (importer) with a detailed Commercial Invoice template and other shipping documentation.

 What is a Commercial Invoice used for?